fkrauthan/wp-mpdf/readme.md

 * Removed some deprecated calls (thanks to Permarad)
 * Fixed some php warnings (thanks to Jason Judge)
 * Fixed the readme
+* Added the possibility to translate the ui (at the moment frontend only)

 ### 2.11.0 ###
 * Added some hooks and actions to the plugin (thanks to Danny)